AR0NICA/ez-replace/README.md

 ### Why EZ Replace?

 - **Save Time**: Replace `->` with `→` in a single keystroke
+- **Auto-Complete**: Get suggestions as you type with smart matching
 - **Stay Focused**: No need to search for special characters or break your flow
 - **Fully Customizable**: Create unlimited replacement pairs tailored to your needs
 - **Smart Matching**: Case-sensitive and whole-word matching options